bitovi/academy/src/angular/5-creating-navigation/creating-navigation.md

 ### Adding an Active Class with Template Variable

-`RouterLinkActive` can also be used to set <a href="https://angular.io/api/router/RouterLinkActive#template-variable-references" target="\_blank">template variables</a> to check the active status of the route.
+`RouterLinkActive` can also be used to set <a href="https://angular.io/api/router/RouterLinkActive#template-variable-references">template variables</a> to check the active status of the route.
 In this example we're creating a template variable `myroutervariable` to represent our route and it's active state for logic in our template.

 @sourceref ./router-link-active-template.html
 @codepen